ministryofjustice/network-access-control-infrastructure/documentation/disaster-recovery.md

 ### OCSP integration

 Client certificates are validated by checking [OCSP endpoints](https://en.wikipedia.org/wiki/Online_Certificate_Status_Protocol).
 Some of these endpoints are on the private MoJ network.
 Any connectivity issues would cause authentications to fail for client certificates issued by that PKI.
-As a short term solution turn of OCSP validation in SSM parameter store until the issue can be fixed.
+As a short term solution turn off OCSP validation in SSM parameter store and re-deploy the infrastructure pipeline.
+This will disable OCSP checks until the issue has been resolved.
+This risk has been discussed and agreed with MoJ Security.